ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-gps-based-antenna-tracking.rst

 Mission Planner GPS-based Antenna Tracking
 ==========================================

-This article explains how to build a GPS-based :ref:`Antenna Tracker <common-antenna-tracking>` that uses the :ref:`Mission Planner <common-install-mission-planner>` GCS to provide directional/tracking information for a servo-driven directional antenna.
+This article explains how to build a GPS-based :ref:`Antenna Tracker <common-antenna-tracking>` that uses the :ref:`Mission Planner <planner:install-mission-planner>` GCS to provide directional/tracking information for a servo-driven directional antenna.

 .. note::